Toward a Multi-Echelon Cyber Warfare Theory: A Meta-Game-Theoretic Paradigm for Defense and Dominance: Components of Cyber Warfare

 Private organizations are both targets and participants in cyber warfare.
 Corporations are often attacked due to their role in critical infrastructure or for financial gain.
 For example, the Colonial Pipeline ransomware attack disrupted fuel supplies in the U.S. and highlighted vulnerabilities in private sector systems.
 However, private organizations may actively participate in cyber operations.
-Technology companies often collaborate with governments to counter cyber threats; for example, Microsoft has worked with global partners to disrupt botnets such as TrickBot, a network of compromised devices used for cybercrime.
+Technology companies often collaborate with governments to counter cyber threats; for example, Microsoft has worked with global partners to disrupt botnets such as TrickBot, a network of compromised devices used for cybercrime \cite{microsoft2020trickbot}.
 Private cybersecurity firms also play a crucial role in identifying and mitigating threats, further blurring the lines between state and non-state efforts in cyber warfare.

-These actors collectively contribute to the dynamic and multifaceted nature of cyber warfare, where traditional boundaries of conflict are increasingly intertwined with digital operations.
-Understanding their roles and interactions is key to developing effective strategies for managing and mitigating cyber risks.
+These actors collectively contribute to the dynamic and multifaceted nature of cyber warfare, where traditional conflict boundaries are increasingly intertwined with digital operations.
+Understanding their roles and interactions is key to developing effective strategies to manage and mitigate cyber risks.